 A bedside commode has large armrests that are easy to grasp so that disabled or elderly users can safely lower themselves onto the toilet seat, which is not the case with a toilet without grab bars.

-As 85% of falls occur in the bathroom, largely due to slippery surfaces - a bedside toilet in a bedroom, or any other room other than the bathroom, is in a safer location.
+As 85% of falls occur in the bathroom, largely due to slippery surfaces, a bedside toilet in a bedroom, or any other room apart from the bathroom, is in a safer location.
 The toilet is safer than the bathroom environment if placed on a non-slip mat in any other room.

 Furthermore, you can use lights with remote sensors that illuminate when the person gets up from the bed, allowing them to see the commode easily.
 They will typically be turned off after 3 minutes if no more movement is detected.

-The elderly may wait unhealthy amounts of time for their caregivers to wake up because they are unwilling to call for help at night when they need to go to the bathroom.
+Elderly people may wait too long for their caregivers to wake up because they don't want to call for help at night when they need to go to the bathroom.

 A person who can use a bedside commode independently will gain independence if they can do so without disturbing a caring caregiver.

-As larger bariatric commodes are available, larger people who need assistance on the toilet can clean themselves without the aid of the bariatric commode.
+As larger bariatric commodes become available, individuals who require assistance on the toilet can clean themselves without needing help from the commode.

-Bedside commodes are a safe option after hip or knee replacement surgery.
+Are a safe option after hip or knee replacement surgery

-As the patient may have difficulty moving easily at first, having a bedside commode in the bedroom or another room is a great option as a temporary toilet since they cannot move to the bathroom easily.
+Since the patient may initially have difficulty moving, placing a bedside commode in the bedroom or another room is a great temporary toilet option, as they may struggle to reach the bathroom.

-Besides being easier to sit on after hip surgery than a toilet, bedside commodes also reduce the risk of injury - because you have to sit down without straining your operated leg, the
+Besides being easier to sit on after hip surgery than a toilet, bedside commodes also reduce the risk of injury because they allow you to sit down without straining your operated leg.

 The armrests of a bedside commode provide tremendous support for sitting and getting up.

-As a result, some people can regain their dignity, sense of helplessness, and dependency on others.
+As a result, some people can regain their dignity and sense of helplessness and dependency on others.

 A commode with armrests allows people with limited strength, balance, or mobility to go to the toilet more confidently since they are less likely to fall.

-It is not unreasonable to speculate that someone may become more confident in other activities after using a bedside commode for some time.
+It is reasonable to speculate that someone may become more confident in other activities after using a bedside commode for some time.
 There is no guarantee, but everything builds up little by little.

 Commodes with adjustable height legs are common on bedside tables, allowing users to adjust their comfort level.
 Those with difficulty bending to sit or stand can adjust the seat's height to relieve discomfort.